VictorFilimonov/aerothemeplazma/README.md

 - The configuration file is stored in ```~/.aerorc```, which contains information about the custom color, whether or not transparency is enabled, and which color is currently applied
 - Enabling/disabling transparency through this program does not affect the compositing settings in KWin's settings.
-- This program applies the colors to both the standard theme, the "translucent" variant of the theme, and the "opaque" variant of the theme (which is applied when compositing is disabled)
+- This program applies the colors to the standard theme, the "translucent" variant of the theme, and the "opaque" variant of the theme (which is applied when compositing is disabled)
 - This program does not yet change the color of text in the theme for better readability.
 This will hopefully be worked on in the future updates
 - By default, the Plasma theme and program are configured with the Sky color scheme.